When is the right time to put my dog down?

 Enlisting some help

 Animal communication is a nice option to gain some guidance and peace of mind.
 By learning what your pet may be feeling, or whether they're ready to pass on, you can feel more confident in your decision.
-Read about how communication and Healing Touch for Animals helped Rosie and her family have a few additional days of feeling good.

-There are a variety of "Quality of Life Scales" that you can use to monitor and track how your pet is doing.
 Things may change day by day, so carry a small notebook or use a smartphone app to quickly jot down anything that seems out of the ordinary.
 Look at a week or two worth of data to get an idea of whether he's improving, declining, or staying the same.

-Some online Quality of Life Scales you can use:
+Free Quality of Life Scales you can use: